The Group Lasso for Design of Experiments: Abstract

 \section{Abstract}

 We introduce an application of the group lasso to design of experiments.
-We show that the problem of constructing an optimal design matrix can be transformed into a problem of the group lasso.
-We also give a numerical example that we can obtain several orthogonal arrays as the solutions of the group lasso problems.
+Note that we are NOT trying to explain experimental design for the group lasso.
+Conversely, we explain how we can use the idea of the group lasso in experimental design, showing that the problem of constructing an optimal design matrix can be transformed into a problem of the group lasso.
+In some numerical examples, we show that we can obtain the orthogonal arrays as the solutions of the group lasso problems.